 “Schmigadoon!” is not like “Glee,” or most of the other popular musical TV series of the past decade.
 It certainly has none of the depth or commitment of the musicals it parodies, but it’s also unlike other musicals that parody/pay homage to their predecessors, such as “The Book of Mormon.”
 These other shows get past worrying about the artifice, and have more of a purpose than just mocking and copying old musicals.
 “Mormon,” for all its guffaws and flaws, is an exploration of religion.
 “Schmigadoon!” remains self-conscious about being a musical, keeping Josh apart from the rest of the characters.
 Melissa is more tolerant; she even sings a few numbers; but when she does so she is ever-conscious of the artificiality of the set-up.
 “Am I about to get my own song?” she asks a character before she launches into one.
 It’s as if Josh and Melissa are stand-ins for the TV audience; perhaps as if the creative team is reassuring the non-theater geeks who have somehow stumbled onto this show, “We know you’re too cool for musicals.”

 This standoffish attitude is reflected in the show’s specific lampoons of Golden Age musicals for being outdated, and worse.
 The cleverest example of this is Cumming’s song to Melissa about how she’ll find true love, but suddenly the lyrics start to sound as if he’s singing about himself, not her, and that he’s a closeted gay man. (“He’ll hold you close in his strong, tanned arms”…”At last a love that was forbidden/No longer must be hidden.”)
 In some ways it’s a terrific song, and Cumming’s rendition is both beautiful and amusing.
 It’s hard to call it subtle – Cumming’s character is named Aloysius Menlove – but there is a subtext here on the suppressed sexuality of the age in which the Golden Age musicals were introduced, as well as in the musicals themselves.
 There are similar moments commenting on the sexism of the era and in the shows themselves.
+(There is little about the racism, perhaps because the production opts for an inclusive cast.)

 Meanwhile, here’s a short clip from the opening number of “Schmigadoon!”